Darkest Hour (film): Historical accuracy

 Referring to Charles Moore's comment that the film was "superb Brexit propaganda", Afua Hirsch wrote in The Guardian: "I would call the film propaganda, more generally – and a great example of the kind of myth we like to promote in modern Britain.
 Churchill has been re-branded as a tube-travelling, minority-adoring genius, in line with a general understanding of him as 'the greatest Briton of all time'."
-Hirsch also criticised the film for "perpetuating the idea that Winston Churchill stood alone at the Darkest Hour, as Nazi fascism encroached, with Britain a small and vulnerable nation isolated in the north Atlantic.
+Hirsch also criticised "the idea that Winston Churchill stood alone at the Darkest Hour, as Nazi fascism encroached, with Britain a small and vulnerable nation isolated in the north Atlantic.
 In reality, the United Kingdom was at that moment an imperial power with the collective might of Indian, African, Canadian and Australian manpower, resources and wealth at its disposal."

-The film gives the impression that both Clementine Churchill and the King were able to listen to the 'beaches' speech live from Parliament.
-This was impossible because radio broadcasts from Parliament did not start until the 1970s.
-Churchill did record the speech for posterity, but he did not make the recording until 1949.
-Nor did he, unlike some other speeches, repeat that speech on the radio shortly after giving it in Parliament.
-The 'beaches' speech was first delivered on 4 June 1940 – after the Dunkirk evacuations, not on 28 May 1940 as suggested by the film.
+The film implies that both Clementine Churchill and the King listened to Churchill's 'beaches' speech on the radio as Churchill delivered it.
+In reality, radio broadcasts from Parliament did not start until the 1970s.
+Churchill recorded the speech for posterity in 1949.
+Nor did he, unlike for other speeches, repeat it on the radio shortly afterwards.
+The 'beaches' speech was first delivered on 4 June 1940 – after the Dunkirk evacuation – not on 28 May 1940, as suggested by the film.

-Elizabeth Layton did not start working as Churchill's private secretary until May 1941, a year after the events depicted in the film.
-Similarly, the death of her brother during the retreat to Dunkirk, as alluded to in the film, is entirely fictional.
+Elizabeth Layton did not become Churchill's secretary until a year after the events of the film.
+She also tells Churchill that her brother was killed during the retreat to Dunkirk, which is a fictional detail.

-Chamberlain is referred to as 'Chairman' of the Conservative Party, but even after leaving Number 10 and becoming Lord President of the council, he retained the more important post of Leader of the Conservative Party.

-Churchill refers to Halifax as "the fourth son of an earl" and says that "fourth sons turn nothing down".
-In reality, Halifax was the third son of Charles Lindley Wood, 2nd Viscount Halifax, and both of his elder brothers died while he was still a child, so he spent most of his youth and young adulthood as heir to his father's viscountcy (which he had already inherited by the time of the events depicted in the film).